tacticdata/zh/b4387/frontpage01.md

 You can choose to build applications by yourself refer to  our Documentations, your business practices are managed by your own, it is free of charge.
 We welcome you consoult us.

-You may buy ERP application from us as part of digital service  at USD 2000, it includes Open Source ERP either with a regular web interface or a Point of Sale for store use, the ERP application include Purchase, Sale, Wharehouse modulars, you can try those features on https://demo.odoo.com.
+You may buy ERP application from us as part of digital service  at **USD 2000**, it includes Open Source ERP either with a regular web interface or a Point of Sale for store use, the ERP application include Purchase, Sale, Wharehouse modulars, you can try those features on https://demo.odoo.com.
+You can have users with no limit.

-Futher more, you can also choose to use our technology support alone with second option at USD 4000 total, alone with second option application and technology support as well.
+Futher more, you can also choose to use our consulting service alone with second option at **USD 4000** total.

+#### Please [contact us](/contact/) if you are intereasting